August 14th 2015

-Ayesha Muttucumaru talks to three make-up artists to find out how to contour the face no matter what your skin tone
+This week GTG caught up with three make-up artists to find out how to contour your face no matter what your skin tone

 The art of contouring is one of the silver screen’s best kept beauty secrets.
 We might not all be blessed with the cheekbones of Katharine Hepburn or Keira Knightley, but there are some clever insider tricks which if mastered, can really make the most of each woman’s unique face shape and enhance their individual bone structure.

 According to Adele’s makeup artist Michael Ashton, "Contouring and highlighting your face is the ultimate way of creating a truly three dimensional polish.
 The great thing about sculpting the face using contour is it will accentuate what you have already and if needed, create the illusion to give the definition you're after."

 Feeling inspired?
 We asked three top makeup artists on how to perfect the look whether you're contouring for pale skin, tanned skin or dark skin.
 Soon you’ll be sculpting like a pro and giving the beautiful Keira a run for her money in the chiselled features stake…

 “I believe that contouring comes hand in hand with highlighting.
 To go back to basics, you want to create shadows which play a trick on the eye, then you should add highlights above these contours to emphasise these new hollows and to also add luminosity.

 “Each skin tone from dark, medium to light should choose matte, muted tones.
 Light skins should use deep creams to taupe, and avoid grey pigments which can make you look ashy, and at worst plain dirty!